-- Cheating includes giving or receiving answers on assignments and tests, submitting someone else's work as your own, or using notes, books, or dictionaries for a test when these are prohibited. - a.
-Cheating will be handled by deducting half the score of a total score - Plagiarism is copying from a book or other sources and submitting it as your work.
-Plagiarism or cheating on exams will result in automatic dismissal from school.
+- Cheating includes giving or receiving answers on assignments and tests, submitting someone else's work as your own, or using notes, books, or dictionaries for a test when these are prohibited. - Plagiarism is copying from a book or other sources (articles, direct from translators, books, etc.) and submitting it as your work.

+\Plagiarism or cheating on exams may result in automatic dismissal from school.